-The Oklahoma State Council is our host, and represent the Oklahoma Knights of Columbus in a heritage that spans more than 104 years.
-Please visit them for a wealth of information concerning the Knights of Columbus in Oklahoma.
+The Oklahoma State Council is our host, and represents the Oklahoma Knights of Columbus in a heritage that spans more than 100 years.
 Their accomplishments over the years have been many.
 The various councils in our state always need new energy and ideas that new members bring in order to continue our presence in Oklahoma's second century.
 Ours is not an elite membership only reserved for a few, but instead is a vital force of ordinary men and their families who are willing to put our faith into action to assist our Church, clergy, communities, families, youth, and brother knights.
-Please consider joining us, today, won't you?

 Pope John Paul II Assembly

 The Pope John Paul II Assembly 3135 was formed subsequent to the June 2008 Fourth Degree Exemplification held at the Parish of St. Bernard of Clairvaux, in Tulsa, Oklahoma.
 Since that time, we have grown to over 80 members with almost a quarter of those also participating in the Color Corps.
 As we continue to grow and represent the visible arm of the Knights of Columbus, we will hold true to the primary purpose of the 4th degree which is to foster the spirit of patriotism in its members and the community at large and encourage active Catholic citizenship.

 Fourth Degree Knights